The ONLY One Day In Zadar Itinerary You Need!

 Alternatively, you can escape the crowds and watch the sunset from a boat!

-Zadar has one of the best sunset views in the world, and if you stay long enough in the city it would be a shame to miss it.
+Zadar has one of the best sunset views in the world, and if you stay long enough in the city, it would be a shame to miss it.

-While Greeting to the Sun Monument is the most popular place to watch the sunset, going on a Zadar sunset cruise gives a unique twist to this popular activity.
+While the Greeting to the Sun Monument is the most popular place to watch the sunset, going on a Zadar sunset cruise gives a unique twist to this popular activity.

-There are many boat tours to choose from, but sunset cruises are usually under 2 hours so it’s great for those visiting Zadar in one day.
+There are many boat tours to choose from, but sunset cruises are usually under 2 hours, so it’s great for those visiting Zadar in one day.

 How To Get To Zadar

-Zadar has an international airport, so it is the easiest way to visit if you are traveling from outside of the country.
+Zadar has an international airport, so it is the easiest way to visit if you are traveling from outside the country.

 Unfortunately, just like other smaller coastal towns in Croatia, you can only catch international flights during the summer.